 You can take a ferry from the airport to Malé city (the airport is located on a separate island) and from Malé, you can take a ferry to one of the (local) islands.

 Local islands, no resorts

 If you think of the Maldives, you probably think about the beautiful resorts.
 That’s correct but way too touristic (and expensive) for us (and most of them are owned by Europeans, Americans and Chinese people).
 We prefer visiting local islands, like Maafushi and Gulhi.
-It’s not only way cheaper, you also get to know the real Maldivians (which are super friendly people).
+It’s not only way cheaper, but you also get to know the real Maldivians (which are super friendly people).